ros2/rviz/README.md

 This branch is currently contained in the main `ros2.repos` file of ROS 2 and can be used for ROS 2.
 The latest release will be available with your ROS 2 download.

+ROS 2 does not have a wiki, yet.
+To learn about rviz and its functionality, please refer to the ROS rviz [wiki page](http://www.ros.org/wiki/rviz).

 # Features in the current master version

 ## Features present in rviz for ROS and missing in rviz for ROS 2